sonu831/OpenWeatherMap/README.md

 # Weather Service API

-A robust RESTful API service that provides real-time weather information using the OpenWeatherMap API.
-This service offers a clean, well-documented interface for retrieving weather data based on geographical coordinates.
+A clean and efficient RESTful API service that provides real-time weather information using the OpenWeatherMap API.
+This service offers a simple, well-documented interface for retrieving weather data based on geographical coordinates.

 ## 🌟 Features